Loki season 1: Filming

-Filming began on February 10, 2020, at Pinewood Atlanta Studios in Atlanta, Georgia, with Herron directing, and Autumn Durald Arkapaw serving as cinematographer.
+Filming began on February 10, 2020, at Pinewood Atlanta Studios in Fayette County, Georgia, with Herron directing, and Autumn Durald Arkapaw serving as cinematographer.
 The first season was filmed under the working title Architect.
 This was chosen as a reference to the Architect in The Matrix Reloaded (2003) and to serve as "[a] warning not to repeat what was done before us" since much of the season is expositional conversation and they did not want it to become the conversation between Neo and the Architect in Reloaded.
 Herron had a strong desire for Loki to be a love letter to science fiction films such as Brazil, Metropolis, The Hitchhiker's Guide to the Galaxy, and Alien (1979).
 She also took visual inspiration from the series Teletubbies, and the noir quality of Blade Runner.
 Arkapaw also drew inspiration from Blade Runner as well as Zodiac and Klute (1971).
 She used framing and lighting, "very 70s" filmmaking techniques, to help with the storytelling and was thoughtful on "how characters are moving through space", as well as haze.
 Herron pointed to Jurassic Park (1993) as an example of the "big sci-fi with heart" tone that the series was aiming for.

 The season was shot on Sony Venice digital cameras with Panavision T-series anamorphic lenses.
 Arkapaw expanded and de-tuned these lenses to adjust their flare quality, fall off, and focal length.
 Location shooting took place in the Atlanta metropolitan area throughout the month of February.
 On March 14, filming for the series was halted due to the COVID-19 pandemic.
 Production resumed at Pinewood Atlanta Studios in September, and wrapped on December 5, 2020.
 The Atlanta Marriott Marquis portrayed the archives at the Time Variance Authority.
 On the TVA processing set, Arkapaw used working frosted incandescent ceiling lights as the set's key lights.
 Other Georgia locations used for filming included a quarry in northern Georgia that became the Lamentis-1 mining town and a vacant discount store that became the futuristic superstore, Roxxcart.
 Industrial Light & Magic's StageCraft technology was not considered for the series, with Farahani stating it was not "creatively super-relevant" for what was desired.